-IFS for rainfed lowlands Models for Higher Income
+IFS for rainfed lowlands

+Models for Higher Income

 Integrated farming models developed for various ecozones of the country that go beyond cropping systems to include horticulture, honey-bee, fisheries, livestock, poultry and other subsidiary income generation enterprises.

 Integrated farming system (IFS) is an efficient approach to double farmers' income with added advantages of waste recycling, climate resilience and risk minimization.
 Implemented in farmers' field in northeastern and southern India.

-38
+Rainbow Crops

-Parent-tree of world renowned Dussehri Mango at Malihabad, Uttar Pradesh.
-(Inset) Amrapali: A popular hybrid of famous 'Dussheri' and 'Neelam' varieties; it is dwarf, suitable for high-density plantation and a regular bearer with clusters of small-size fruits.
+Parent-tree of world renowned Dussehri Mango at Malihabad, Uttar Pradesh. set) Amranali: A popular hybrid of famous 'Dussheri' and 'Neelam' varieties: it is dwa (Inset) Amrapali: A popular hybrid of famous 'Dussheri' and 'Neelam' varieties; it is dwarf, suitable for high-density plantation and a regular bearer with clusters of small-size fruits.